-- Also treat the ant mounds and common nesting locations such base on trees, wood piles, and stone piles.
+- Also, treat the ant mounds and common nesting locations such as trees, woodpiles, and stone piles.

-- If you are worried about your pets ingesting the bait, put it is bottle and place it in strategic locations.
+- If you are worried about your pets ingesting the bait, it is a bottle and places it in strategic locations.
 Ants will climb into the bottle and consume the bait.
 Your pets cannot reach the bait.

 4. Boric Acid and Sugar Liquid Ant Trap

 Boric acid and sugar liquid is a tried and tested homemade recipe for use against sugar ants such as Pharoah ants, Argentine ants, and house ants.
 Borax is a very effective insect killer.